Clyde Summers: Union work

 In the 1940s and 1950s, Summers wrote numerous "ground-breaking" articles for law reviews that discussed how labor unions were violating their members' rights and the lack of democratic procedures and due process in union constitutions and processes.
 His 1947 article, "The Right to Join a Union", proved to be a critical piece in the development of his legal thinking, because it advocated that union members do not merely gain the right to work on a job but gain the right to actively participate in the union's decision-making processes.

 As the United States Senate Select Committee on Improper Activities in Labor and Management began holding hearings in early 1957 on organized crime's influence in labor unions, Governor of New York Averell Harriman believed a similar commission should be created to address problems in his state.
 Subsequently, Harriman established the Governor's Committee on Improper Labor and Management Practices and appointed Summers chair.
 Summers and the committee drafted legislation which eventually became the New York Labor and Management Improper Practices Act of 1958.
 That same year, Summers drafted a "bill of rights for union members" for the ACLU.

-Summers' work was critical to the drafting and passage of the Landrum–Griffin Act in 1959.
+Summers' work was critical to the drafting and passage of the Landrum–Griffin Act of 1959.
 His 1952 ACLU report helped frame the legislative proposals the Senate Select Committee considered as its work came to an end.
 In 1957, Harvard Law School professor Archibald Cox was asked by Senator John F. Kennedy to put together a panel of experts to draft labor law reform legislation that would address the issues raised by the Select Committee.
 The draft legislation which Summers helped write was the foundation of the 1958 Kennedy-Ives Bill, which itself was incorporated into the Landrum–Griffin Act.
 The New York legislation Summers helped write became the basis for Title V of the Act.
 His testimony before the Senate "played a pivotal role in the Senate's narrow vote, during the next session of Congress, to add a Union Members' Bill of Rights to the bill..."